Simbiat/FFTracker/README.md

 # FFTracker
-Library, which is is used for https://simbiat.ru/fftracker
+Library, which is used for https://www.simbiat.ru/fftracker